nd-nuclear-theory/mcscript-ncci/docs/nd-mfdn-quickstart-guide.md

     + Different compilation modes to select for (a) the interaction file format and (b) the eigensolver.

-  - If you are installing locally on a Linux (Ubuntu) system, instead use this config file (as of June 2024, only available on the develop branch):
+  - If you are installing locally on a an Ubuntu system, rather than on a
+    cluster:

+    + Use this config file:

       ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
        % ln -s config/config_ubuntu_gnu.mk config.mk
       ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    You will also need to have the correct software environment installed:
+    + You will also need to have the correct compiler and libraries installed:

       ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
       % sudo apt install build-essential gfortran